 Results from a literature search with PubMed suggests that commonly used pain medications such as opioids [1-3] and non-steroidal anti-inflammatory agents [4-6] may alter the response to bioactive molecules like plant compounds and other drugs.
-Furthermore, it is well documented that bioactive plant products in Human medicine and Veterinary medicine have the potential for adverse effects [7-9].
+Furthermore, it is well documented that bioactive plant products in human medicine and veterinary medicine have the potential for adverse effects [7-9].
 Due to the confounding effects of drug-plant compound interactions, pain relieving substances are not routinely administered to laboratory mice in LD50 experiments.
+Of the 231 Category E mice, 132 were related to LD50 experiments.